GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 # Introduction

-This document specifies an extension to QUIC version 1 {{RFC9000}} to enable the use of multicast IP transport of identical data packets for use in many individual QUIC connections.
+This document specifies an extension to QUIC version 1 {{RFC9000}} to enable the use of multicast IP transport of identical packets for use in many individual QUIC connections.

 The multicast data can only be consumed in conjunction with a unicast QUIC connection.
-When support for multicast is negotiated, the server can optionally advertise the existence of one or more multicast channels that contain unidirectional data streams from server to client, and the client can optionally join the multicast channel and verify from integrity data the server provides that correct data is being received, then acknowledge the data from the multicast channel(s) over the unicast connection.
+When the client has support for multicast as described in {{transport-parameter}}, the server can tell the client about multicast channels and ask the client to join and leave them as described in {{channel-management}}.

+The client reports its joins and leaves to the server and acknowleges the packets received via multicast after verifying their integrity.

-Enabling this can provide large scalability benefits for popular traffic over multicast-capable networks.
+The purpose of this multicast extension is to realize the large scalability benefits for popular traffic over multicast-capable networks without compromising on security, network safety, or implementation reliabiliity.
+Thus, this specification has several design goals:

+ - Re-use as much as possible the mechanisms and packet formats of QUIC version 1
+ - Provide flow control and congestion control mechanisms that work with multicast traffic
+ - Maintain the confidentiality, integrity, and authentication guarantees of QUIC as appropriate for multicast traffic, fully meeting the security goals described in {{I-D.draft-krose-multicast-security}}
+ - Leverage the scalability of multicast IP for data that is transmitted identically to many clients

 This document does not define any multicast transport except server to client and only includes semantics for source-specific multicast.